 Besides the convenient park location and the carousel, the market caters for kids with a small ice rink and of course lots and lots of sweets!

 The Geneva Christmas market is perfect for families visiting Geneva in winter.
-With the festive Christmas market stalls and the backdrop of snowy Alpine peaks, it is the perfect destination for Christmas market city breaks!
+The festive Christmas market stalls and the backdrop of snowy Alpine peaks make it the perfect destination for Christmas market city breaks!

 Have you considered a little sunshine and warmth with your mulled wine and Christmas shopping?
 Portugal’s capital city, Lisbon, is perhaps not an obvious choice for Christmas market breaks, but the city is in full crimbo swing throughout December complete with twinkling displays and festive markets.